 If you don’t own a set of GrillGrates then the good news is that you have the perfect item to add to your wish list!
 These are affordable, very handy and would be a welcome gift for any griller.

-After a few minutes the ridges get very hot and allow you to lay down some amazing grill marks.
+The panels are made from aluminum which is extremely efficient at transferring heat.
+When you place a steak onto a hot GrillGrate panel the meat is instantly start searing along the ridges of the panel.
 The base of the GrillGrate protects your food from the direct heat of the flame.
 This lets you leave your meat undisturbed long enough for the grill marks to form.

 I have always used aluminum foil when grilling fish…no longer.
 After I grilled these fish fillets on the GrillGrates I can’t imagine grilling fish any other way.